GSA/USSM/pages/governance.md

 **The Shared Services Governance Chair**

-The Shared Services Governance Chair (SSGC) is designated by the OMB Director and has the responsibility, in conjunction with OMB offices, to lead the development and implementation of mission support shared services policy across the government.
+The Shared Services Governance Chair (SSGC) is designated by the Office of Management and Budget (OMB) Director and has the responsibility, in conjunction with OMB offices, to lead the development and implementation of mission support shared services policy across the government.
 She/he also co-chairs the Shared Services Governance Board (SSGB).
-Suzette Kent, the Federal Chief Information Officer at the Office of Management and Budget, is currently serving as the SSGC.
+Suzette Kent, the Federal Chief Information Officer at OMB, is currently serving as the SSGC.

 **[Shared Services Governance Board](../ssgb)**